Sustainable Tourism CRC: History

-Organisational aims
+Organisational Aims

-The STCRC's aims are the development and management of intellectual property (IP) to deliver innovation to business, community, and government enhancing environmental, economic and social sustainability of tourism – one of the world's largest, fastest growing industries.
+The STCRC's aimed to develop and manage intellectual property (IP).
+They claimed to deliver innovation to business, community, and government enhancing environmental, economic and social sustainability of the tourism industry.

-In doing so, STCRC aims to develop Australia's long-term tourism research capacities through a postgraduate research education programme.
-Presently this programme has produced a number of PhD students and the program is supported by scholarships for students in industry-designed projects, and by developing and distributing education and training products.
+STCRC's self-proclaimed goal was to develop Australia's long-term tourism research capacities through a postgraduate research education programme.

-Commercialisation unit
+Commercialisation Unit

 The Commercialisation of STCRC research, sustainability oriented technologies and certification programs is done through EC3 Global (now called EarthCheck) which is wholly owned by the STCRC.
 EarthCheck provides an array of programs and services for companies, communities and other interest groups to set and achieve sustainability targets.
 With origins leading back to 1987, EarthCheck's research encompasses 250 tourism and environmental sustainability leaders in 16 universities.
 EarthCheck's influence has grown to encompass hundreds of projects, creating a strong market presence in over 50 countries.

-University partners
+University Partners

 There are currently 16 Australian universities who are partners with the STCRC, these are listed below.